-Firstly, the design of the site has to engender the browsers’ trust.
-It should be easy to navigate and simple to use and be accessible to as many users as possible by ensuring accessibility guidelines are met.
-It must also attract traffic in some way, whether it’s through the organic search results or a pay-per-click (PPC) campaign.
-The final step is perhaps the most difficult.
-All that traffic is worth nothing to your business if it is not compelled to act in some way, so your website must be able to ‘convert’, by turning a proportion of that traffic into leads, subscribers and customers.
+Firstly, the design of the site needs to engender the browsers’ trust.
+It should be easy to navigate, simple to use and be accessible to as many users as possible by ensuring accessibility guidelines are met.
+It must also attract traffic in some way, whether it’s through the organic search results or a Pay-Per-Click (PPC) campaign.
+The final step is perhaps the most difficult… All that traffic is worth nothing to your business if it’s not compelled to act in some way, so your website must be able to ‘convert’ by turning a proportion of that traffic into leads, subscribers and customers.

 There are a number of reasons why conversion rate optimisation is so important.
 Firstly, when you’re spending money on SEO or paying for traffic via a PPC campaign, a good conversion rate will provide you with a higher return on investment (ROI).
 It’s also more cost-effective to convert the visitors you already have rather than attracting more traffic.

 Conversion rate optimisation can be an extremely simple and cost-effective way for digital marketing teams to have a dramatic impact on the success of their online campaigns.
 Working in conjunction with a CRO team can be one of the most effective ways to tackle barriers that are stopping your website from maximising it’s ROI.

-Conversions can occur all over a website, from the homepage and service pages to pricing pages, blogs and landing pages designed for specific campaigns.
+Conversions can occur all over a website, from the homepage and service pages to pricing pages, the blog and landing pages designed for specific campaigns.
 Here are a few simple ways those pages can be optimised for conversions.

 A homepage is not typically the page visitors will complete an action on, but it still has a critical role to play in conversions as it is often the first point of entry for users.
 It must make a positive first impression on visitors and guide them clearly through your website to the information they want to find.
-A homepage should display clear links to product and service information, include buttons that allow visitors to take quick action and even incorporate features like a chatbot that can provide answers to visitors’ questions.

 Landing pages are specifically designed for people to take action.
-They are often the main destination of paid online marketing campaigns and a lot of money is spent driving traffic to these pages, so it’s important you get them right.
-Limiting the number of potential actions visitors can take, clearly articulating the value the product or service can provide the visitor and establishing the credibility of the business through social proofing (adding reviews or trusted and recognisable partners) are just a few of the elements you need to consider to optimise conversion rates.
+They are often the main destination of paid online marketing campaigns, and a lot of money is spent driving traffic to these pages, so it’s important you get them right.
+Limiting the number of potential actions visitors can take, clearly articulating the value the product or service and establishing the credibility of the business through social proofing (adding reviews or trusted and recognisable partners) are just a few of the elements you need to consider to optimise conversion rates.

 A website’s pricing page is primed and ready for conversion rate optimisation.
 A visitor who reaches a website’s pricing page could well have the intention to buy, so this is the page that could make or break that decision for them.
 Giving the visitor a range of pricing options (e.g. prices per week, per month and per year), offering promotions, including discount codes, providing plenty of information about the product features and having simple payment options can all help to increase the conversion rates.

-Blogs are an excellent way to answer the questions visitors may have about your products or services and provide more information about the kind of benefits they can provide.
+The blog is an excellent way to answer the questions visitors may have about your products or services and provide more information about the kind of benefits they can provide.
 That also makes them an effective way to potentially turn readers into leads.
-Publishing relevant, genuinely helpful content which includes a call-to-action (CTA), invites readers to find out more and asks them to submit their email address for more comprehensive information can help you convert.
+Publishing relevant, genuinely helpful content which includes a Call-To-Action (CTA), invites readers to find out more and asks them to submit their email address for more comprehensive information can help you convert.